reactjs/react.dev/content/docs/hooks-rules.md

 ### Only Call Hooks at the Top Level {#only-call-hooks-at-the-top-level}

 **Don't call Hooks inside loops, conditions, or nested functions.** Instead, always use Hooks at the top level of your React function.
 By following this rule, you ensure that Hooks are called in the same order each time a component renders.
 That's what allows React to correctly preserve the state of Hooks between multiple `useState` and `useEffect` calls.
-(If you're curious, we'll explain this in depth [below](#explanation).)
+(If you're curious, we'll explain this in-depth [below](#explanation).)

 ### Only Call Hooks from React Functions {#only-call-hooks-from-react-functions}